microsoft/AL/.github/ISSUE_TEMPLATE/al-developer-experience-bug.md

 Please follow this template in order for our developers to investigate your issue efficiently.

-Do not edit or remove the titles; e.g. "Descibe the bug".
+Do not edit or remove the titles; e.g. "Describe the bug".

 Use the latest version of the AL language extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dynamics-smb.al) or shipped as part of the [AL Developer Preview builds](README.md#al-developer-preview-builds) for Dynamics 365 Business Central.

+Disable all extensions except the AL Language extension.

 -->